A low carb, paleo-friendly hummus made with almonds instead of chickpeas.

-This green hummus is a spicy little number, loaded with fresh flavors.
-Perfect for both snacking and spreading, it’s a super versatile addition to any meal of the week or dressed up with some crudité for a party platter.
+This almond based hummus is a spicy little number, loaded with fresh flavors.
+Perfect for both snacking and spreading, it’s a versatile addition to any meal of the week or can be dressed up with some crudité for a party platter.
 It’s easy to make, keeps well for days in the fridge (in fact an overnight stint in the fridge just makes the flavors even better) and goes with everything from cut up vegetables, to salads, sandwiches and wraps.

 Whether you use it to swipe your cucumber and carrot sticks through, or roll it up in a wrap, this fresh and creamy green hummus with a spicy kick will become a new staple in your house.

-A low carb, paleo-friendly hummus made with almonds instead of chickpeas.
+This spicy green dip is a low carb, paleo hummus made with almonds instead of chickpeas.

 Ingredients